 Patients who have liver disease or cirrhosis often develop complications affecting their kidneys.
 Our specialists in the kidney-liver program offer the most advanced treatments available for this condition, including specialized transfusions and medications as well as kidney transplant.

 Kidney palliative care, also known as renal supportive care, is specialized kidney care to help people with advanced kidney disease live as well as possible for as long as possible.
 Our expert clinicians address physical symptoms, and guide people with advanced kidney disease to tailor treatment decisions to what is most important to them.
 Our experts also lead an initiative at Northwest Kidney Centers to meet the palliative care needs of people on kidney dialysis.

 A kidney stone is a hard, pebble-like deposit that forms in the kidney, sometimes getting stuck in a ureter, the bladder or the urethra.
 Kidney stones often cause extreme, sharp pain.
-Our nephrologists at the Kidney Stone Center at Northwest Hospital are experts at diagnosing this condition, treating painful symptoms, removing the stone when possible and helping to prevent recurrence.
+Our nephrologists at the Kidney Stone Center at UW Medical Center - Northwest are experts at diagnosing this condition, treating painful symptoms, removing the stone when possible and helping to prevent recurrence.

 Kidney vascular disease refers to a number of vascular conditions that block or reduce blood flow into and out of the kidneys, sometimes causing kidney damage, kidney failure and high blood pressure.
 Our nephrologists can accurately diagnose kidney vascular disease using advanced imaging techniques and develop an individualized treatment plan.